YongboYu/PMF-Benchmark/README.md

    - Handle the error in Optuna callback
    - Enhance visualization logging of model training

+5. **Data Preprocessing**
+   - Improve the logging details for preprocessing stage in `logs/data_preprocess/`
+   - Investigate the preprocessing pipeline and parameter settings

 ### Upcoming Features

 1. **Model Enhancements 📍**